cwida/ALP/README.md

 **ALP** is a state-of-the-art lossless compression algorithm designed for IEEE 754 floating-point data.
 It encodes data by exploiting two common patterns found in real-world floating-point values:

 - **Decimal Floating-Point Numbers**:
   A large portion of floats/doubles in real-world datasets are decimals.
-ALP maps these floats/doubles into integers by multiplying the number by a power of 10 and then compressing the mapped integers using a FastLanes variant of Frame-of-Reference encoding[^1], which is SIMD-friendly.
+ALP maps these values into integers by multiplying the number by a power of 10 and then compressing the result using a FastLanes variant of Frame-of-Reference encoding[^1], which is SIMD-friendly.
   _Example_: the number `10.12` becomes `1012` and is then fed to the FastLanes encoder.

 - **High-Precision Floating-Point Numbers**:
-  The remaining values are usually high-precision floats/doubles.
+  The remaining values are typically high-precision floats/doubles.
 ALP targets compression opportunities in only the left part of these values, which it compresses using FastLanes dictionary encoding.
-The right part is left uncompressed, as it is necessary to preserve high precision and is often highly random and incompressible.
+The right part is left uncompressed, as it is required to preserve high precision and is often highly random and incompressible.

 ---

-## 📊 Results Highlights
+## 📊 How does ALP perform?

 ![ALP Results](alp_results.png)

 These results highlight ALP’s **superior** performance across all three key metrics of a compression algorithm:
-**Decoding Speed**, **Compression Ratio**, and **Compression Speed**—surpassing other schemes in all categories.
+**Decoding Speed**, **Compression Ratio**, and **Compression Speed**—outperforming other schemes in every category.

 ---

 ## 🚀 How to Reproduce Results

+Just run the following script:

 ```bash
 ./publication/script/master_script.sh